How effective can simple ordinal peer grading be?: Validation of our framework

-We have used the theoretical framework presented in Sections \ref{subsec:framework} and \ref{subsec:optimal}; of course, computations have been automated.
+Computations required for the application of our theoretical framework (i.e., those described in Appendix \ref{app:sec:compute-integral} for the computation of the weights as well as the FAS algorithm described in Section \ref{subsec:optimal-exp}) have been automated.
 All the computational results that we report in the following have been obtained using an Intel 12-core i7 machine with 32Gb of RAM running Windows 7.
 Our methods have been implemented in C using the GNU Multiple Precision Arithmetic Library (GMP) and in Matlab R2013a.
-In particular, high precision is absolutely necessary in order to compute the weights even for bundles of size $6$ since, by inspecting equations (\ref{eq:prob-x-sigma-is-a-poly}) and (\ref{eq:new-weight}) carefully, we can see that there are products with more than $30$ factors and factorials of integers up to $30$ that are involved in the computations.
+In particular, high precision is absolutely necessary in order to compute the weights even for bundles of size $6$ since, by inspecting equations (\ref{eq:new-weight}) and (\ref{eq:prob-x-sigma-is-a-poly}) carefully (see also Appendix~\ref{app:sec:compute-integral} for a detailed discussion on the computation of the weights), we can see that there are products with more than $30$ factors and factorials of integers up to $30$ that are involved in the computations.

-A first remark is that the algorithm that we have used to solve FAS exactly is very fast.
-This is due to the fact that strongly connected components have very small size.
-In all cases we considered, among the 462 different types that we can have for bundles of size $6$, more than 97\% of them form singleton components and the maximum component size never exceeded 26 (for the $100$-sample approximation of Mallows that we discuss in Section \ref{subsec:apx}).
-Their distribution for scenarios with realistic and Mallows noise models for all performance objectives is depicted in Table \ref{tab:component-size}.
+In all scenarios we have considered, the algorithm for solving FAS is fast.
+This is due to the fact that the strongly connected components have small size.
+In all cases, among the 462 different types that we can have for bundles of size $6$, more than 97\% of them form singleton components and the maximum component size never exceeded 50 (for the RUM model).
+Brute forcing has been used to order the types in strongly connected components of size up to $10$.
+For larger components, Borda orderings have been used as described in Section~\ref{subsec:optimal}.
+The distribution of the strongly connected components for the scenarios we considered is depicted in Table \ref{tab:component-size}.

+In parallel to the application of our theoretical framework (see again Figure \ref{fig:approach} which summarizes our overall approach), we have also performed extensive simulations for all scenarios considered.
+For each scenario, we have simulated exams with $10\,000$ students (as explained in Section~\ref{subsec:real-exp}), using the optimal type-ordering aggregation rule, that was obtained by applying our theoretical framework for the scenario, as discussed above.
+Tables \ref{tab:realistic-data} and \ref{tab:synthetic-data} contain the average values (from 1000 simulated exams) of the performance measure for each simulated grading scenario in columns labelled as ``simulation''.
+The columns labelled ``theory'' contain the theoretical performance predictions for the same aggregation rule and scenario.
+Data for perfect grading scenarios are reported in Table~\ref{tab:synthetic-data}, where Borda is the optimal type-ordering aggregation rule.